freinet-devops/docker-autopostgresqlbackup/README.md

 | :------- | :---------------------------------------------------------------------------- |
 | /backups | a directory that contains the crontab files (one or many) with crontab format |

-Remember to map your /etc/localtime to the /etc/localtime of the container (good practice)

 ## Environment variables